 Everland & Caribbean Bay

-Theme park fans and thrill seekers will probably find this to be one of the best day trips from Seoul.
+Theme park fans and thrill seekers will find this to be one of the best day trips from Seoul.
 Everland is Korea’s largest theme park and boasts the world’s steepest roller coaster.
 Caribbean Bay is one of the world’s largest water parks.
 With loads of rides, this is the best place to have fun this October.

-Besides fun festivals and exciting activities, there are lots of places to visit during October that will show you Korea’s natural and traditional charms.
+Besides fun festivals and exciting events, there are lots of places to visit during October that will show you Korea’s natural beauty and traditional charms.
+Pink muhly in Gyeongju, golden ginkgo in Asan, silvery reeds in Seoul, fall foliage all around.
+Here are 5 great places to visit this October:

-Beautiful Gyeongju
+Beautiful Gyeongju City

 Gyeongju is an historic Korean city that is known as Korea’s outdoor museum due to the large number of ancient buildings standing around the city and nearby, including Cheomseongdae Observatory, Wolji Pond, Bulguksa Temple, and dozens of tombs.
 The city is also famous for its nature, with an ocean of pink muhly bushes coming to life in October, as well as cosmos and autumn foliage.
 Visit Bomun Lake for scenic sights of fall foliage with reflections in the water.